experimentsinplay/ExperimentsInPlayShowWebsite/_posts/2018-01-01-noisysilence.md

 ---

 Grab the opportunity to help yourself to understand what daily life is like for Deaf people, based on the personal experiences (and frustrations!) of Rowan.

+Using Twine, a text-based game design platform, Rowan experiments with the potential of mini-game design as part of a text-based game.

 <img src="img/portfolio/noisy-silence-2.jpg">